Middle-earth Strategy Battle Game: Legions of Middle-earth

 As of August 2006, Games Workshop released a new expansion entitled Legions of Middle-earth, centering on theming and army building.
 It is not a supplement or rulebook, as it contains no rules; instead, it provides army lists for players to theme their forces around, and scenarios which are designed to work in conjunction with them.
-However, Games Workshop also released supplement summaries online in conjunction with Legions of Middle-earth, so effectively a player only requires Legions of Middle-earth and the main rulebook in order to use the rules of the supplements.With the exception that the summaries do give access to a model's basic wargear, available "Magic" or the Movement rate.
+However, Games Workshop also released supplement summaries online in conjunction with Legions of Middle-earth, so effectively a player only requires Legions of Middle-earth and the main rulebook in order to use the rules of the supplements.
 According to one review, the army lists would transform the game "from what has essentially been a scenario-based game that appealed mostly to collectors to a genuine tournament-compatible game system," although in this it "could have been a little bit more restrictive."
 Some of the miniatures for the point values listed have not yet been released; in this way, the book was not to become obsolete with future releases for some time.